percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 **Field notes:**

-- `clusterName` -- references the target `PerconaServerMongoDB` CR in the same namespace.
+- `clusterName`: references the target `PerconaServerMongoDB` CR in the same namespace.
 The controller resolves it to construct `PCSM_TARGET_URI`.
-- `image` -- required in the first iteration.
+- `image`: required in the first iteration.
 See §1.3 (Deferred) for the version service plan.
-- `source.uri` -- connection string for the source cluster without credentials.
+- `source.uri`: connection string for the source cluster without credentials.
 Format: `mongodb://h1:p1,h2:p2/admin?replicaSet=rs0`.
 Credentials from `source.credentialsSecret` are injected at runtime.
-- `source.credentialsSecret` -- name of a Kubernetes Secret with `username` and `password` keys.
+- `source.credentialsSecret`: name of a Kubernetes Secret with `username` and `password` keys.
 The operator percent-encodes both per RFC 3986 before injecting them into `PCSM_SOURCE_URI`.
-- `tls` -- when `tls.enabled=true`, `tls.secret` must point to a Secret containing the TLS certificates PCSM should use.
+- `tls`: when `tls.enabled=true`, `tls.secret` must point to a Secret containing the TLS certificates PCSM should use.
-- `expose` -- Service configuration for the PCSM HTTP API.
+- `expose`: Service configuration for the PCSM HTTP API.
 Reuses the existing `Expose` struct from `psmdb_types.go` (type, loadBalancerSourceRanges, loadBalancerClass, annotations, labels, traffic policies).
 Defaults to ClusterIP (operator-only access).
 Set `expose.type=LoadBalancer` or `NodePort` to allow monitoring or interacting with PCSM from outside the cluster.
+- `excludeNamespaces`: list of **MongoDB namespaces** (NOT Kubernetes namespaces) to exclude from replication.
+A MongoDB namespace is `<database>.<collection>` (e.g., `db3.collection3`); a database-wide exclude is `<database>.*`.
+Passed through to PCSM verbatim as its `--exclude-namespaces` argument.
+The name is inherited from PCSM's CLI surface; see §11 for the rename discussion if the API is still under review.
-- `paused` -- when `true` and PCSM is `running`, the controller calls `POST /pause`.
+- `paused`: when `true` and PCSM is `running`, the controller calls `POST /pause`.
 Setting back to `false` calls `POST /resume`.
-- `finalize` -- one-way switch.
+- `finalize`: one-way switch.
 When set to `true`, the controller calls `POST /finalize` once PCSM is caught up, then transitions `status.state` to `finalized` (terminal).
 Once finalized, the controller deletes the PCSM Deployment, Service, and `syncTargetUser` Secret; the ClusterSync CR itself remains as a read-only historical record until the user deletes it.
 Subsequent spec changes other than CR deletion are rejected (see §5.5).

 ### 4.3 Status